ruslankonev/yaml-db/Readme.md

 # yaml-db

+> !
+Important !

+>  Currently, the project is still in development, not all methods have been fully implemented yet and the API is subject to change.
+If you have a suggestion for improvement or a good idea - you can make a pull-request.

 `yaml-db` is a simple YAML-based database with the ability to run as a service.
 It allows you to store data in the form of YAML files organized in folders.
 Each record is represented as a directory with `meta.yaml` and `data.yaml` files containing metadata and content.

 ## Installation